Table of contentsAbout Us

 The Solution: Birth of The Art Story

 We believe in a world where the ideas and aspirations behind wondrous art works are accessible to everyone to explore and be inspired by.
-TheArtStory.org helps millions of people each year understand and enjoy every style of art, from Classical Greek statues, to Dali’s Surrealist concoctions, to Contemporary Conceptual explorations.
+TheArtStory.org (a 501c3 Nonprofit) helps millions of people each year understand and enjoy every style of art, from Classical Greek statues, to Dali’s Surrealist concoctions, to Contemporary Conceptual explorations.

 Why The Art Story